Information Science & Systems

 Courses

-Surveys the social, ethical, and legal issues that affect information professionals and organizations.
-Addresses such topics as access to and ownership of information, intellectual freedom, and privacy.
-Studies the structure and components of the information professions and the evolving role of information professionals.
+This course introduces the social, ethical, cultural, and legal issues that affect information professionals and organizations.
+It studies the structure and components of the information professions and the evolving role of information professionals.
+It also introduces the principles and practices of providing effective information services for a variety of user communities.
+It develops practical skills in meeting users’ information needs.

 College/Department: College of Computing and Informatics